 Meaning

-“The assumption is that the right kind of society is an organic being not merely analogous to an organic being, but actually a living structure with appetites and digestions, instincts and passions, intelligence and reason.” presents a viewpoint centered on love.
-It implies that real love requires care and patience and encourages us to remember that small gestures build affection.
+In the quote “The assumption is that the right kind of society is an organic being not merely analogous to an organic being, but actually a living structure with appetites and digestions, instincts and passions, intelligence and reason.,” the emphasis is on love.
+It highlights the thought that love strengthens when nurtured while implying that love cannot be controlled, only appreciated.

 Theme